 Principal Investigator David Broniatowski PhD. is an Assistant Professor at George Washington University and has his PhD from Massachusetts Institute of Technology (MIT).
 He conducts research in decision-making under risk, group decision-making, system architecture, and behavioral epidemiology.
 His research draws upon a wide range of techniques including formal mathematical modeling, experimental design, automated text analysis and natural language processing, social and technical network analysis, and big data.
 His current projects include a text network analysis of transcripts from the US Food and Drug Administration’s Circulatory Systems Advisory Panel meetings, a mathematical formalization of Fuzzy Trace Theory — a leading theory of decision-making under risk, derivation of metrics for flexibility and controllability for complex engineered socio-technical systems, and using Twitter data to conduct surveillance of influenza infection and the resulting social response.

-Co-Investigator Mark Dredze, PhD. is an assistant research professor of computer science at Johns Hopkins University.
-He primarily works in the Human Language Technology Center of Excellence (HLTCOE).
-He is affiliated with the Center for Speech and Language Processing (CLSP) and is part of the Machine Learning Group.
+Co-Investigator Mark Dredze, PhD. is an associate professor of computer science at Johns Hopkins University.
+He is affiliated with the Malone Center for Engineering in Healthcare, the Human Language Technology Center of Excellence (HLTCOE), the Center for Speech and Language Processing (CLSP) and is part of the Machine Learning Group.
 He leads the Social Media and Health Research Group.
 His research interests include: machine learning, natural language processing, social media and health informatics.

 Co-Investigator Eili Klein, PhD. is a fellow at the Center for Disease Dynamics, Economics, and Policy.
 Dr. Klein is a mathematical ecologist and epidemiologist whose research focuses on the role of behavior in the spread of infectious diseases.
 Examining how individuals respond to incentives for both healthy and unhealthy behavior – an area which economics has a lot to say – and how this then impacts the spread disease can improve policy responses to epidemic diseases by giving policymakers and health-care providers clear tools for thinking about how certain actions can influence the spread of disease transmission.